 import urllib.request from bs4 import BeautifulSoup try: url = "http://www.google.com/ping?sitemap=https://www.example.com/sitemap.xml" response = urllib.request.urlopen(url) soup = BeautifulSoup(response.read(), "html.parser") print(soup.find("h2").text) except Exception as e: print(e)

-2.- Scheduling the Python script being run
+2.- Scheduling the Python script to be run

 As mentioned at the beginning of the article, using the Ping functionality is specially useful if the pages of your websites change very often and fast, otherwise, if you wanna use the Ping functionality to make your sitemap crawled exceptionally, you can just use your browser to send the HTTP GET request.